SP1977/molkky-score/README.md

 ## Features to be added and improvements :

 -   localStorage
--   Improve UX (number pad, settings with game rules and game options)
+-   Improve UX (settings with game rules and game options)
--   Improve CSS
+-   Improve design

 ## Mölkky rules